Race Recap: You Yangs 30

 The race director greeted us and talked us through the course, and the other boring mandatory stuff.

 Whenever I run an event, I always make note of certain people around me throughout the run.
-Not knowing their names, I’ll give them random labels like “pink socks”, “ponytail”, “curly hair”.
+Not knowing their names, I’ll give them random labels like “pink socks”, “ponytail”, and “curly hair”.
 Some of these people I will never catch up to, others I will pass.

 Passing through the first aid station I passed my first 100km runner.
-I have real respect for anyone doing this distance, and I told him sold.
-He replied back with “wanna swap”.
+I have real respect for anyone doing this distance, and I told him so.
+He replied with “wanna swap”.
 Yeah, that will be a no, but I told him good luck and that he was doing great either way.

 Running along the fence line I fell into a rhythm of counting.
 As strange as it sounds, counting helps take off the mental load.
 I’ll do it until I lose count and start again.